Applying for an SSL Certificate from a Third-Party Authority

 Select the

-option in the management panel.Select SSL Certificate Issuance Method
+option in the management panel.Choose the SSL Certificate Issuance Method

-During the process of adding a host, you will see an option to select the SSL certificate issuance method.
+During the website addition process, you will see an option to choose the SSL certificate issuance method.
 Select

 Custom